bearice/elixir-radius/dict/README.md

-- Files in this dir was taken from freeradius project, which is licenced as GPLv2.
+- Files in this dir was taken from freeradius project, which is licenced as GPLv2, refer COPYRIGHT and LICENSE file for further information.
 - WiMax VSAs are deleted